ionic-team/ionic-docs/docs/api/checkbox.md

 Developers can use the `alignment` property to control how the label and control are aligned on the cross axis.
 This property mirrors the flexbox `align-items` property.

 :::note
 Stacked checkboxes can be aligned using the `alignment` property.
-This can be useful when the label and control need to be centered vertically.
+This can be useful when the label and control need to be centered horizontally.
 :::

 import Align from '@site/static/usage/v7/checkbox/align/index.md';